prg-titech/pwv-with-multi-version-objects/benchmark/README.md

 ### 2. Create mvo/ and vanilla/ Subdirectories
 Inside your new target directory, create two subdirectories:

-- `mvo/`: This will contain the source code to be processed by the MyLang transpiler.
+- `mvo/`: This will contain the source code to be processed by the mvo compiler.

 - `vanilla/`: This will contain the equivalent, handwritten Python code for comparison.